Mick Dalla-Vee

-Mick Dalla-Vee is a Canadian singer, songwriter, producer, engineer, multi-instrumentalist.
+Mick Dalla-Vee is a Canadian singer, songwriter, producer, engineer, and multi-instrumentalist.

-Early days
+Career

-He moved to Western Canada, after leaving Bawating High School from Sault Ste.
+He moved to Western Canada after leaving Bawating High School from Sault Ste.
 Marie, Ontario, with the band Shama.
 Shama toured Western Canada and was managed by Bruce Allen (Bryan Adams, Martina McBride) before disbanding.
-From that point he became the lead guitarist of Trama, managed by Sam Feldman (Joni Mitchell, Diana Krall), then on to playing bass for the band Paradox which evolved into his current band Cease & Desist.
-Cease & Desist has been described as "one of Vancouver's most popular club bands" by the rock music critic of The Province.
+He became the lead guitarist of Trama, managed by Sam Feldman (Joni Mitchell, Diana Krall), then played bass for the Paradox, which evolved into Cease & Desist.
+Cease & Desist was described as "one of Vancouver's most popular club bands" by the rock critic of The Province.

-He also played the part of John in a Beatles cover band, Revolver, that was put together for Expo 86, and played occasionally throughout the subsequent decade.
+He played the part of John in a Beatles cover band, Revolver, that was put together for Expo 86, and played occasionally throughout the subsequent decade.

 Songwriting

-Mick has written or co-written many songs on albums for artists as diverse as country music's Brent Howard and Canada's Singing Cowgirl: Marilyn Faye Parney, the heavy rock sounds of Blackstone (released on the Delinquent label in Canada), the soul/R&B sounds of 'j.c. neill', Belinda Metz and new singing sensation 'Emily Jordan' to the 'smooth jazz' sounds of internationally acclaimed Lori Paul.
+Mick has written or co-written many songs on albums for artists as diverse as country music's Brent Howard and Canada's Singing Cowgirl: Marilyn Faye Parney, the heavy rock of Blackstone, soul/R&B for 'j.c. neill', Belinda Metz and Emily Jordan.
+He wrote for smooth jazz singer Lori Paul.
 He co-wrote ten of the eleven songs on Paul's album Vanity Press.
-His first country song 'The Wrangler' reached the country top 30 charts right across Canada.
-It also achieved 'Heavy Rotation' on C.M.T., Canada's country music video channel.
-One of the songs from Mick's 'A Whistler Christmas' album entitled, 'All I Want is You at Christmastime' has been recorded and released by Canadian country star, Brent Howard and has also been sent to be recorded by 'Art Garfunkel' for a compilation Christmas album due in the not too distant future.
-He has also written music for movies, television, videos, video games and promotional spots.
-His writing styles run the gamut from 'Smooth Jazz' to 'Heavy Thrash'.
+His first country song 'The Wrangler' reached the country top 30 charts across Canada.
+It also appeared on C.M.T., Canada's country music video channel.
+One of the songs from Mick's A Whistler Christmas album entitled, 'All I Want is You at Christmastime' was recorded by country star Brent Howard.
+He has written for movies, television, videos, video games and promotional spots.

-(A Whistler Christmas and Dalla-Vee's original Christmas songs are often heard on Canadian radio during their Christmas music programming.)

 Producing

-Aside from producing himself in an array of projects such as 1994's A Whistler Christmas album, he runs his own studio 'Millennia Sound Design', producing and engineering for artists like: Randy Bachman, Emily Jordan, j.c. neill, Lori Paul, Hello Beautiful amongst others.
-He has ongoing contracts with The National Braille Factory, and has provided theme music and soundscapes for two network television series and Simon Fraser University.
-Randy Bachman's new CD "Jazzthing" had some work done on it at "Millennia Sound Design".
+Aside from producing himself, he operates his own studio 'Millennia Sound Design', producing and engineering for artists like: Randy Bachman, Emily Jordan, j.c. neill, Lori Paul, and Hello Beautiful.
+He has contracts with The National Braille Factory, and has provided theme music and soundscapes for two network television series and Simon Fraser University.
+Randy Bachman's release Jazzthing had some work done on it at Millennia Sound Design.